Large Language Models#

 Summary#

-components.
-Which one to use depends on whether you are working with a baseline completion model, a local instruction-tuned chat model, or a Cloud-hosted third-party chat model:
+In this recipe, we have learned how to use the DartmouthLLM and ChatDartmouth components.
+Which one to use depends on whether you are working with a baseline completion model or an instruction-tuned chat model:

-with an instruction-tuned model, if you want full control over the exact string that is sent to the model.
+You can also use DartmouthLLM with some local instruction-tuned model, if you want full control over the exact string that is sent to the model.
 In that case, however, you might see unexpected responses if the prompt format is not correct.